MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementIntentCategory.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SETTINGDEFINITIONS <IMicrosoftGraphDeviceManagementSettingDefinition\[]>: The setting definitions this category contains
+`SETTINGDEFINITIONS <IMicrosoftGraphDeviceManagementSettingDefinition[]>`: The setting definitions this category contains
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the setting value
   - `[Dependencies <IMicrosoftGraphDeviceManagementSettingDependency[]>]`: Collection of dependencies on other settings
     - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the dependency setting value